unlockitio/unlockit-canton-core-ideathon/be/README.md

 1. Client sends request with Bearer token
 2. API validates token format (3-part JWT structure)
-3. API extracts party ID from token's `sub` claim
-4. API calls Canton JSON API at `localhost:7575/v2/state/active-contracts`
+3. API calls Canton JSON API at `localhost:7575/v2/state/active-contracts` using the operator party ID
-5. Canton API filters for `RETVN.Role:UserAccount` templates for the party
+4. Canton API filters for `RETVN.Role:UserAccount` templates visible to the operator
+5. API returns all UserAccount contracts (operator can see all accounts as a signatory)
 6. API returns Canton's response to the client

+**Note**: The operator party can see all UserAccount contracts because it's a signatory on all of them (required by the UserAccount template design).

 ## Canton JSON API Request Format